maheshmohanmr/maheshmohanmr.github.io/_portfolio/kalam_ons.md

 your career.
 People are born with different energy reserves and the one who tires first and burns out easily will do well to reorganize his or her life at the earliest.
-> We completed the project ahead of schedule.
-We had a working prototype with us.

 > The pursuit of science is a combination of great elation and great despair.
 I went over many such episodes in my